micdoh/XLRON/README.md

 ___
 ### Acknowledgements
-Financial support from EPSRC Centre for Doctoral Training in Connected Electronic and Photonic Systems (CEPS CDT) and EPSRC Programme Grant TRANSNET (EP/R035342/1) is gratefully acknowledged.
+This work was supported by the Engineering and Physical Sciences Research Council (EPSRC) grant EP/S022139/1 - the Centre for Doctoral Training in Connected Electronic and Photonic Systems - and EPSRC Programme Grant TRANSNET (EP/R035342/1)

 ### License